In line with Government advice to help stop the spread of Coronavirus, there are changes to some of our services, facilities and events.

 Fusion Lifestyle leisure services

-All leisure sites provided by Fusion Lifestyle are closed until further notice.
+All leisure facilities managed by Fusion Lifestyle will be temporarily closed from Thursday 5 November.
 Please visit Fusion Lifestyle for further information.

 Council car parks

-All our multi-storey car parks are open as normal, with the exception of Allhallows.
+All our car parks are open as normal.

 Births, deaths, marriages, civil partnerships and citizenship ceremonies